Embroidery Darning Stitch By Hand| Repair With A Decorative Look

 Now push the needle in & out through the line

 That should be locking the thread!
-Now push the needle in & out through the line
+Now push the needle in & out through the line.
+I even do this for honeycomb darning, too.

 Move the fabric 360 degrees and push the needle in & out the same way.
 Now, keep doing it until you have the circle.